kyma-project/rafter/cmd/extension/asyncapi/README.md

 | **APP_SERVICE_PORT** | No | `3000` | The port on which the HTTP server listens |
 | **APP_SERVICE_HOST** | No | `127.0.0.1` | The host on which the HTTP server listens |
 | **APP_VERBOSE** | No | `false` | The toggle used to enable detailed logs in the service |

+## Development

+Rafter has a unified way of testing all component changes.
+For details on how to run unit and integration tests, read [this](../../../docs/development-guide.md) development guide.